Chris3606/GoRogue/GoRogue.Docs/articles/howtos/map-generation.md

 A [Generator](xref:GoRogue.MapGeneration.Generator) is the final component, and is simply a wrapper around a generation context and a set of steps to apply to that context.
 You create the generator (which in turn creates a context) and add one or more generation steps to that generator.
 When you call `generator.Generate()`, it simply loops through all the generation steps that have been added to it (in the order they were added), and performs them.
 Normally, you will call `generator.ConfigAndGenerateSafe(...)` instead of calling `Generate` directly.
 It is simply a wrapper that adds one or more steps and/or components, and then calls `Generate`, adding in some exception handling to properly deal with `RegenerateMapException`.

 # Default Algorithms
 Usage of the default algorithms is nearly completely covered in the [getting-started](#getting-started) section.
-You create a `Generator`, then configure it via a call to `ConfigAndGenerateSafe`.
+You create a `Generator`, then configure it with generation steps and generate the map via a call to `ConfigAndGenerateSafe`.
 You pass generation steps to the generator inside of the configuration function by first calling one of the functions in `DefaultAlgorithms`, which produces a set of generation steps, configured with the values passed to the function.
 You then pass the result to `Generator.AddSteps`.
 Then, `Generator.Generate` is called automatically to generate the map data.
 If one of the map generation steps indicates the map ended in an invalid state via a `RegenerateMapException`, the map data is cleaned, the steps re-created as per the configuration function, and generation is performed again.
 Each function in `DefaultAlgorithms` documents the procedure used to create the map and what each parameter controls.

 # Built-in Map Generation Steps
 GoRogue provides each element of the default map generation algorithms as an independent `GenerationStep`, in the `GoRogue.MapGeneration.Steps` namespace.
 Each step documents the components it requires to be present on the generation context it is given, and the components it modifies/adds to the context.
 Using this as a guide, you can combine the steps in an arbitrary order, or combine them with your own custom generation steps (see below), to produce a map.